dgaydukov/cert-aws/files/sa.md

 You have complete control over your virtual networking environment, including selection of your own IP address ranges, creation of subnets, and configuration of route tables and network gateways.
 By default every account has default VPC (and default subnet for each AZ), so if you don't create any other, and create EC2 directly, default VPC would be used.
 Amazon VPC consists of
 * VPC - private network, logically isolated from other networks in aws cloud.
 Can span across multiple AZ.
 Instances in different AZ charged $0.01 per GB for data transfer.
+Size should be /16 - /28 (so from 16-65535)
 * Subnet - private sub-network inside VPC.
 Can reside only within single AZ.
 * RT (Route table) - set of rules (routes) to determine where network traffic from your VPC is directed Single RT can be associated with multiple subnets, but single subnet can be associated to one RT only.